joonyung/UpDownGame/README.md

 Game: Guessing a random number in 5 trials

-My first iOS app building project.
+My first iOS app building project(Jan.
+2023.).
 Used Storyboard for UI.

 Thanks to yagom for offering great tutorials for free.